Reconciliation at Brunswick & Co.

 Local History

-York’s Hollow (Barrambin) is a significant Aboriginal cultural heritage site, located approximately 700m north-west of Brunswick & Co.
+York’s Hollow (Barrambin) is a significant First Nations cultural heritage site, located approximately 700m north-west of Brunswick & Co.
 Today this is better known as the area that covers Victoria Park, the Brisbane General Hospital, and the National Agricultural and Industrial Association of Queensland (RNA) Exhibition Grounds.

 NB: The below information has been sourced via The Old Museum’s Traditional Story of the Land – Barrambin (York’s Hollow).

 York’s Hollow played an active role in the lives not only of the Brisbane First Nations people but also other groups within the Moreton Region.
-The Aboriginal name for the location was Barrambin; it acquired its European name from the Duke of York, the settlers’ name for the acknowledged elder of the local Aboriginal clan.
+The First Nations name for the location was Barrambin; it acquired its European name from the Duke of York, the settlers’ name for the acknowledged elder of the local First Nations clan.
 It was a useful food gathering spot, but there are suggestions that it also held religious significance.

 © here